 At the seventh meeting, held on September 4, 1934, Kiichiro expressed his opinions, as previously mentioned, while President Yoshisuke Ayukawa of Nissan Motor and President Tomonosuke Kano of Automobile Industries also shared their opinions.
 Chairman Koshiro Shiba of Mitsubishi Heavy Industries, Ltd. and Senior Managing Officer Bungo Shimoda of Kawasaki Motor testified at the sixth meeting on August 29, and Chairman Tamaki Makita of Mitsui Mining testified at the eighth meeting on September 7.
 The result was that Toyoda Automatic Loom Works and Nissan Motor, which actually begun plant construction with the aim of mass production of automobiles, were designated as the first licensed companies.

 The Automotive Manufacturing Industries Law was promulgated on May 29, 1936 and came into effect on July 11.2 Toyoda Automatic Loom Works immediately applied for a license under the Law on July 23 and was designated a licensed company by the Ministry of Commerce and Industry on September 19.
-Nissan Motor was designated a licensed company on September 22.
+On the same day, Nissan Motor was also designated a licensed company.
 Later, Diesel Automobile Industry Co., Ltd. (previously Tokyo Automobile Industries Co., Ltd.) was designated on April 9, 1941 to become the third company licensed under the Automotive Manufacturing Industries Law.

 When Toyoda Automatic Loom Works was designated under the law, the director of Ministry of Commerce and Industry's Engineering Bureau instructed the company to use domestically-produced materials and parts for automobile manufacture.
 The use of domestic parts became obligatory starting in 1938.